Entomologist, Photographer, Biodiversity Explorer

 It was around this time that Isa plunged into insect macrophotography.
 She had been interested in exploring this realm for years and was finally able to save up and purchase her first semi-professional camera - the Canon 70D and Canon 100mm macro prime lens.
 Woo hoo!
 She then attended the BugShot insect photography workshop.
 This was all in great timing.
 Little did she know that a year later she would find herself in the depths of the peat swamp Bornean jungle...

 So yes, the next adventure would take her into the depths of the Bornean peat swamp for 7 months to study orangutan facilitated nutrient cycling, cognitive mapping, and dung beetles.
 In the small bouts of time between following the magnificent wild orangutans, species indexing trees in the forest, doing laundry, uploading data, eating and sleeping, and playing badminton with the locals, you could find her eye against the camera and her lens focused on a bug.
 Results here.

 Since returning to the USA she has worked on her book on the bugs of Philadelphia and has spent time in the Entomology Collection at Penn State as a Biodiversity Intern at the Frost Museum (Click here to check out her blog posts from that time).

 Now she is back once again at the Academy of Natural Sciences as a Curatorial Assistant.
 She is helping to manage the LepNet initiative in the Academy's Entomology Department.

 Entomological areas of particular interest: insect evolution, bionomics, systematics, behavior, visual & chemical cues, biophysical ecology, evo-devo, morphology, insect physiology, phylogeography, research collections

-Science communication, documenting biodiversity, insect photography and videography, habitat restoration, biological conservation, community involvement, citizen science
+Science communication, advocating for science and environmental protections, documenting biodiversity, insect photography and videography, habitat restoration, biological conservation, community involvement, citizen science